Pardon My Take: 2022

-In 2023, the BOTY competition saw a dramatic shakeup in format, introducing a three-round event with one point awarded per round.
-Round one featured impassioned speeches from each Blake on why they deserved the title.
-Round two tested their knowledge with Blake-centric trivia.
-Round three brought chaos and creativity with a high-speed rhyming showdown using the word "Blake."
-If the contest ended in a tie, the tiebreaker would be decided by a randomized draw from the Chinese lottery machine, a new method designed specifically to avoid repeating the controversial results of the 2021 competition.
-Each Blake received an equal 33.3 percent share of the numbers, in a race to three points.
+The 2023 competition introduced a three-round format, one point per round.
+Round one was impassioned speeches from each Blake on why he deserved the title.
+Round two was Blake-centric trivia.
+Round three was a high-speed rhyming showdown using the word "Blake."
+A tie would be broken by randomized draw from the Chinese lottery machine, a method adopted specifically to avoid repeating the controversial results of the 2021 competition.
+Each Blake received an equal 33.3 percent share of the numbers, in a race to three.

-The showdown began with compelling speeches, but it was Blake Bortles who edged out the others, taking the first round and jumping ahead 1-0-0.
-In round two, all Blakes answered their trivia questions correctly, but the judges gave the nod to Brooks “Blake” Koepka, leveling the score to 1-1-0.
+The speeches opened the showdown, but Blake Bortles edged out the others to take round one, jumping ahead 1–0–0.
+In round two, all three Blakes answered their trivia questions correctly, but the judges gave the nod to Brooks "Blake" Koepka, leveling the score at 1–1–0.

 The third round was where things got wild.
-The rhyming competition tested each Blake’s wit and verbal agility.
-Koepka stumbled after repeating “lake” twice, an amateur move that led to his elimination, narrowing the field to the original two Blakes.
-Blake Griffin then dropped a bold rhyme, pairing “Blake” with “copulate,” before sealing the round with the clinching word “quake,” knotting the contest in a 1-1-1 tie and triggering the tiebreaker.
+The rhyming competition tested each Blake's wit and verbal agility.
+Koepka stumbled after repeating "lake" twice, an amateur move that led to his elimination and narrowed the field to the original two Blakes.
+Blake Griffin then dropped a bold rhyme, pairing "Blake" with "copulate," before sealing the round with the clinching word "quake," knotting the contest at 1–1–1 and triggering the tiebreaker.

-With lottery balls 1 through 33 assigned to Koepka, 34 through 66 to Bortles, and 67 through 99 to Griffin, it was Griffin who struck first with a draw of 96, going up 1-0-0.
-But in a stunning come from behind run, Bortles rattled off three straight winning draws — 54, 56, and 35 — clinching his third BOTY crown and reclaiming his place atop the Blake hierarchy.
+With lottery balls 1 through 33 assigned to Koepka, 34 through 66 to Bortles, and 67 through 99 to Griffin, Griffin struck first with a draw of 96, going up 1–0–0.
+But in a stunning come-from-behind run, Bortles rattled off three straight winning draws, 54, 56, and 35, clinching his third BOTY crown and reclaiming his place atop the Blake hierarchy.

 2024

-In 2024, the rules for the competition reverted back to the original format with a new school twist.
+In 2024, the rules for the competition reverted to the original format with a new school twist.
 A Zoom link was sent out at the same time to all three Blakes, whoever connected to the meeting first with both audio and video was declared the winner.

 Blake Griffin reclaimed his title by connecting to the Zoom with a lightning-fast response time of 20.19 seconds, securing his fourth championship and reclaiming his sole position at the top of the BOTY scoreboard.
 Blake Bortles came in close behind with a response time of 47.40 seconds.

 Unfortunately, Brooks "Blake" Koepka was unable to be reached this year as he was competing in a LIV golf tournament in the UK.